roryl/zsx/README.md

 ## Start With The Raw HTML

 When building your application, start with your HTML, Links and FORMs without any zx-* attributes.
 Get your basic workflows and content correct.
-When you are confident in the features, then enhance the UX by adding in `zx-swap`, `zx-loader`, `zx-dialog-confirm` and others to improve the slickness of your application.
+When you are confident in the features, then enhance the UX by adding in attributes like `zx-swap`, `zx-loader`, `zx-dialog-confirm` to improve the slickness of your application.

 ## Understanding Application State